Incredibly creamy and so very flavorful, this cream of mushroom soup is flavored with butter, garlic, and thyme.

-- Heat the butter in a large, heavy stockpot over medium-high heat, about 2 minutes.
-Add the mushrooms, the garlic and the salt and cook, stirring often, 5-7 minutes, until the mushrooms are tender and dark.
+- Heat the butter in a large, heavy stockpot over medium-high heat.
+When the butter starts to foam, add the mushrooms, garlic, and salt.
+Cook, stirring often, for 5-7 minutes, until the mushrooms are tender and dark.

-- Add the chicken broth, black pepper and thyme.
+- Add the chicken broth, black pepper, and thyme.
 Bring to a boil.
-Reduce the heat to medium-low and simmer, partially covered, for 10 minutes, to allow the flavors to meld.
+Reduce the heat to medium-low and simmer the soup, partially covered, for 10 minutes, to allow the flavors to meld.